slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On truth

 <!--
-> *'The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you.' -- Kevin Kelly*
+> *'The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you.'
+-- Kevin Kelly*
+> *"A lie has speed but truth has endurance."
+-- Edgar J. Mohn*
+> *"A lie has many variations, the truth none."
+-- African proverb*
+- In a world of propaganda, the truth is always a conspiracy.
 -->

 Truth does not mind to be questioned.
 A lie does not like being challenged.